Scheduling periodic messages on a shared link: Messages of Size One

 \subsection{Deterministic Algorithm}

-To go above $1/2$ of load, we optimize a potential measuring how many offsets are available for all messages, scheduled or not.
-Messages are scheduled while possible using any greedy algorithm.
-Then, when all unscheduled messages have no available offset, we use a Swap operation defined later, which improves the potential.
-When the potential is high enough, it ensures that there are two messages whose offset can be changed so that a new message can be scheduled.

-The algorithm is not greedy, since we allow to exchanging a scheduled message with an unscheduled one.
-It cannot work online, since it requires to know all delays of the messages in advance.
+We define the notion of \emph{potential} of a partial assignment, which indirectly measures how many offsets are left available by this assignment for all messages of the instance.
+To go above $1/2$ of load, we introduce the the \swapandmove algorithm: it schedules message greedily, and when it fails, the potential is optimized by local operations on the partial assignment, to get more available offsets.

-\begin{definition} The potential of a message of delay $d$, for a partial assignment $A$ is the number of integers $i \in [P]$ such that $i$ is used in the first period and $i+d \mod P$ is used in the second period. \end{definition}
+\begin{definition} Let $i$ be a message of delay $d$ and let $A$ be a partial assignment.
+The potential of $i$ for $A$, denoted by $pot_{msg}(i)$, is the number of integers $p \in [P]$ such that $p$ is used in the first period and $p+d \mod P$ is used in the second period. \end{definition}

 The computation of the potential of a message of delay $3$, is illustrated in Fig.~\ref{fig:messagepotential}.
-The potential of a message counts the configurations which reduce the number of forbidden offsets.
-Indeed, when $i$ is used in the first period and $i+d \mod P$ is used in the second period, then the same offset is forbidden \emph{twice} for a message of delay $d$.
+The potential of a message counts how many forbidden offsets are avoided by the message given a partial assignment $A$.
+Indeed, when $p$ is used in the first period and $p+d \mod P$ is used in the second period, then the same offset is forbidden \emph{twice} for a message of delay $d$.
 Hence, the potential of a message is related to the number of possible offsets as stated in the following lemma.